mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 Sign-in Risk Policy implies:

-- **Real-Time Detection** - takes effect in real time, these policies can be used to block a sign-in as it occurs
+- **Real-Time/Online Detection** - takes effect in real time, these policies can be used to block a sign-in as it occurs
 - **Assignment** - describes when the policy will trigger, this includes defining the applicable users/groups and the risk level condition (low/medim/high)
 - **Control** - describes what to do when the policy triggers, the action can be block or allow **sign-in**, or allow access but require MFA